pmq20/libsquash/ROADMAP.md

 - make struct's opaque
 - seperate headers into private headers and public headers
 - make intercepting system calls a core functionality instead of in the sample/
-- work with designers to create a project homepage for libsquash

 ## v2.0.0